cpeacockc/cpeacockc/README.md

 ## Hello, I'm Clayton 👋

-I'm a physics PhD candidate at New York University in the group of Prof. Dries Sels.
-I work on theoretically and numerically solving problems in quantum chaos and condensed matter physics, in particular with systems which evade thermalization through localization by spatial disorder (Anderson, MBL, etc).
+I'm a quantum condensed matter physicist interested in a range of topics including quantum chaos and ergodicity-breaking, disordered systems, and quantum simulation techniques (Krylov expansions and other sparse methods, tensor networks, pauli string binary encoding)

 Check out my repo for generating a Krylov subspace expansion and Lanczos coefficients for the Anderson model and calculating the conserved quantities (or localized integrals of motion) [https://github.com/cpeacockc/Localization_in_Krylov_space](https://github.com/cpeacockc/Anderson-in-Krylov-space)